eythorhel19/EventDriven/README.md

 Modal booking: The booking process is done through a modal popup process that provides a much better user experience and allows users to see all the different ticket type prices and view a more extensive description without leaving the page.

 Mobile-friendly: The entire application is mobile-friendly.
-Most users of the world wide web are mobile users, so it is essential to accommodate them as they are a considerable market share.
+A large part of users on the world wide web are mobile users, so it is essential to accommodate them as they are a considerable market share.

 Search bar: The application has a great search bar on the home, entertainers, and search page.
 The search bar allows users to choose a category, date range and search for an event, entertainer, location, city, and country.
 After the search, the user will be directed to a search page where he can view the events matching his search and entertainers.
 We found out through user testing that a search bar is often a user's first instinct to find what they are looking for there, for the bar is very visible and should drastically improve the user experience.